 Good morning, Rockstar!
 It's me, HollyAnne Knight of String & Story, and it's my job to guide you to quilt and live with confidence!
-Today, I want to walk you through a simple process - I say simple because it turned out to be a lot easier than I expected, but it was something that seemed quite daunting when I first began using my AccuQuilt GO!.
+Today, I want to walk you through a simple process - I say simple because it turned out to be a lot easier than I expected, but it was something that seemed quite daunting when I first began using my AccuQuilt GO! fabric cutter.
 Let's talk about how to organize and prepare yardage for cutting with the AccuQuilt.

 If you were here when I unboxed my AccuQuilt GO!
 (Check out that post here if you missed it), then I showed you the basics of using the AccuQuilt.
 It's one thing to line up some squares or scraps and happily chop them up into gorgeous, ready to sew units, but what the heck do you do with a big ol' pile of yardage that is entirely too big in every way to fit through the AccuQuilt?